carpentries-incubator/jekyll-pages-novice/_episodes/layouts.md

 and is refreshingly easy to use.

-For example, let's say we want to create a slightly different layout for our home page and include a banner image just below navigation links to make is pretty.
+For example, let's say we want to create a slightly different layout for our home page and include a banner image just below navigation links to make it pretty.
 To do so, we first need to upload a banner image to our repository and create a HTML snippet `_includes/banner.html` to include the banner image: